DAILY DISCIPLINE #91

 Day 11- He charges God (whom he believed to be faithful) with turning against him and persecuting him.
 This is the crucial point of his trial.
 Up until now, the word battles with his friends only strengthened his faith, but when he gave himself up to the luxury of dwelling upon the past and comparing it to the present, his pain grew more acute.

 Job's spirit has at last been touched and he has lost his inner anchor.
 He is fainting under God's hand.
-Although he has reproached God he is still loyal in his will to remain under His hand.
+Although he has reproached God, Job is still loyal in his will and remains under God's hand.
 His resistance has been almost involuntary - the outcry of nature shrinking from intense pain.

 JOB'S SELF VINDICATION